Soap Opera Stars Who Should RetirePublished on January 7, 2021. Updated November 17, 2022

 2. Eric Braeden (Victor Newman) – Young and the Restless

 One of the most well-known soap actors of all time, Eric Braeden has cultivated and shaped the iconic Y&R character of Victor Newman for 40 years now.
 While he is best-known for this Y&R role, Eric has also done film and other television jobs, and fans may also recall the small, yet memorable part Braeden had in the blockbuster 1997 film, Titanic, where he played John Jacob Astor IV.
 Braeden has been nominated eight times for a Daytime Emmy and has won once in the category of Lead Actor in 1998.

 1. John Aniston (Victor Kiriakis) – Days of Our Lives

-Perhaps it is time for another Victor to settle down as well?
-At the age of 87, Greek-American actor John Aniston is best known for two things: his iconic role as the evil Greek tycoon, Victor Kiriakis, and the fact that he is the father of famous Hollywood actress, Jennifer Aniston.
-These days, Victor is as grumpy as ever, but has slowed down the manipulation a notch or two, which is a good thing because back in his heyday, he was known to do some pretty terrible things.
-Maybe it’s time for Aniston to retire on some private beach in Greece?
+At the age of 89, Greek-American actor John Aniston passed away.
+He was best known for two things: his iconic role as the evil Greek tycoon, Victor Kiriakis, and the fact that he is the father of famous Hollywood actress, Jennifer Aniston.
+In his final scenes, Victor was as grumpy as ever, but had slowed down the manipulation a notch or two, which is a good thing because back in his heyday, he was known to do some pretty terrible things.
+He worked right up until the very end!